Sony RX10 IV vs Canon G1 X Mark II

 - More heavily discounted: Has been around for much longer (launched in February 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the RX10 IV is the clear winner of the match-up (14 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX10 IV is the clear winner of the match-up (14 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Sony RX10 IV vs Canon G1 X Mark II